kodi-game/game.libretro.fbalpha2012/README.md

 ### Description

-Final Burn Alpha is an emulator of arcade games, including Capcom CPS-1 and CPS-2, SNK Neo-Geo, Toaplan, Cave and Sega System 16.
+FinalBurn Alpha is an emulator of arcade games, including Capcom CPS-1 and CPS-2, SNK Neo-Geo, Toaplan, Cave and Sega System 16.

 The 2012 version runs better on older hardware.